Chapter 23

 Ernest was baffled, until Yvette stroked a gentle finger above his upper lip.
 He immediately brightened.

-“Ok,” I said, moving closer to the time viewer.
-“See you all in my next dream, maybe.”
+“Okay,” I said, moving closer to the time viewer.
+“See you all in my next dream.
+Maybe.”
 I lifted my hand towards the screen, retracted it in sudden doubt, paused, then thrust it forward in one quick motion to touch the screen.

 There, standing next to me was Yvette.

-Not Yvette my wife.
+But not Yvette my wife.
 The other Yvette.
 Next to her, Ernest.
-Sitting in front of the time viewer, Wilbur, his head turned to me, dismay writ clearly.
+Sitting in front of the time viewer, facing me, dismay writ clearly on his features, Wilbur.

 The attempt had failed.
 I was still trapped in the future, the timeline unravelling around me.